Jaemooo/ixd-256-class/assignment3 (FINAL)/README.md

 ## Implementation

-I plan to build the candy machine by laser-cutting 1/4 MDF board and assembling the pieces.
-Inside, a servo kit with 180-degree rotation will be used to release candy.
-A sensor will be placed below the hand-insertion area to activate the machine.
-Lastly, the RGB light is placed inside the hand-insertion area to provide illumination.
+I built the candy machine by laser-cutting 1/4 MDF board and assembling the pieces.
+Inside, I used a servo kit with 180-degree rotation to release candy.
+A sensor was placed below the hand-insertion area to activate the machine.
+Lastly, I placed an RGB light inside the hand-insertion area to provide illumination.

-To control the machine, I will use a button from the ESP32 and an on/off interface created with Adafruit.
-Additionally, I will use Visual Studio Code to add sound effects that play whenever candy is dispensed.
+To control the machine, I used a button from the ESP32 and an on/off interface created with Adafruit.
+Additionally, I used Visual Studio Code to add sound effects that play whenever candy is dispensed.

 ### Hardware